 3.5 Professional development for school staff involved in partnerships

-The support given to student teachers by class teachersis an essential element of the partnerships, particularly because the development of certain competences depends on the school experience completed by the students.
-Although schools have for many years been involved with school placements and teaching practice, it is possible that the new arrangements, with their emphasis on competences, may leave teachers uncertain about the contribution that they now can make.
+The support given to student teachers by class teachers and subject mentors / leaders is an essential element of the partnerships, particularly because the development of certain competences depends on the school experience completed by the students.
 Some teachers have indicated that they would welcome some guidance and support to enable them to be of as much help as possible to the student teachers.

 Some HEIs already offer professional learning programmes to support teachers involved with student teacher school placements as part of ITE courses, ranging from briefing about the competence framework and the support that schools can give to student teachers, to more substantial professional learning programmes for teacher-tutors.